HarshNVyas/ML-Algorithms-Pipeline/README.md

 ## Repository Structure
 * Folders:

-  1. datasets: Contains datasets generated as part of the three main files.
+  1. **datasets:** Contains datasets used and generated as part of the three main files.
-  2. Models: Includes machine learning models created in conjunction with the three files.
+  2. **Models:** Includes machine learning models created in conjunction with the three files.
-  3. Extra Resources: Provides supplementary materials to enhance understanding and support the analysis within the repository.
+  3. **Extra Resources:** Provides supplementary materials to enhance understanding and support the analysis within the repository.

-* Files:
+* **Files:**

-  1. Data_Preprocessing.ipynb:
+  1. **Data_Preprocessing.ipynb:**

-    * Objective: This Jupyter notebook focuses on data preprocessing using Python 3 within Google Colab.
+    * **Objective:** This Jupyter notebook focuses on data preprocessing using Python 3 within Google Colab.
 It employs various libraries, including NumPy, Pandas, Sklearn, matplotlib, and seaborn.
-    * Key Steps:
+    * **Key Steps:**
       * Data loading from diverse sources (CSV, Excel, databases, web APIs) using Pandas.
       * Exploratory Data Analysis (EDA) for initial dataset understanding through summary statistics and visualizations.
       * Handling missing data, employing techniques to fill in values.